-Gone are the days when buggy software applications would continue to prevail and publishers would continue to have a chance to redeem their worth with an emergency patch.
+Gone are the days when buggy software applications would continue to prevail, and publishers would continue to have a chance to redeem their worth with an emergency patch.
 Today, challenges are dominant in the form of user expectations and asphyxiating competition from counterparts.

-These days, it’s mandatory that companies pay equal attention (if not money) to test and fix bugs like they invest towards the development effort – all the while (or before) the app, software or a game makes its way to a major release.
+These days, it’s mandatory that companies pay equal attention (if not money) to test and fix bugs as they invest towards the development effort – all the while (or before) the app, software or a game makes its way to a major release.

 Here, the pursuit of the solution may lead us to cloud computing, which enables the users to enjoy a web-environment on-the-move!
-Here, testers can easily deploy, automate and test their applications and bring down the overall cost of project under development.
+Here, testers can easily deploy, automate and test their applications and bring down the overall cost of a project under development.

 In this process, the app/game title can be accessed and tested through a web interface via a secure medium.